Sweet-Smelling Hand-made Bath Bombs

 The kit provides the main mixture all ready to go but you'll need to add fragrance to your liking.
 The kits come with different fragrances.

 After adding the fragrance to the main mixture, separate the mixture into six bowls (since you'll be making six bath bombs).

 After mixing fragrance, color and water, you'll have something resembling a dry bread mixture.
 You'll then add the citric acid and stir completely.

 Press two molds together tightly and then separate.

 Set your bath bombs on wax paper or other non-stick surface to dry overnight...and then enjoy!

 Are you ready to try your hand at making your own bath bombs?
 Please share any tips you discovered along the way!
+You might also like Easy Homemade Lip Balm How To.
 Please click here for more crafts & DIY inspirations.